-- 1.1.1 The requirements of the present Part apply to decked ships 1 sailing in displacement condition.
-As to sailing ships navigating under sails, the requirements of the present Part apply to them as far as it is reasonable and practicable. - 1.1.2 Unless expressly provided otherwise, the requirements of the present Part apply to ships in service as far as it is reasonable and practicable, but it is, however, compulsory for ships which undergo reconstruction, major repair, conversion and modernization if their stability is impaired as a result. - 1.1.3 The requirements set forth in this Part do not extend to the light-ship condition, unless expressly provided otherwise. - 1.1.4 Based on technical background submitted by the designer, containing assessment of stability, seaworthiness, flooding and conditions of particular operational area, the values required by this Part may be reduced.
+- 1.1.1 The requirements of this Part of the Rules for the Classification and Construction of Sea Going Ships1 apply to decked ships2 sailing in displacement condition.
+As to sailing ships navigating under sails, the requirements of this Part apply to them as far as it is reasonable and practicable. - 1.1.2 Unless expressly provided otherwise, the requirements of this Part apply to ships in service as far as it is reasonable and practicable, but it is, however, compulsory for ships which undergo reconstruction, major repair, conversion and modernization if their stability is impaired as a result. - 1.1.3 The requirements set forth in this Part do not extend to the light-ship condition, unless expressly provided otherwise. - 1.1.4 Based on technical background submitted by the designer, containing assessment of stability, seaworthiness, flooding and conditions of particular operational area, the values required by this Part may be reduced.